 The lowest maintenance hairstyles are those that mimic as closely as possible what your hair wants to do on its own.

-That being said, the simplest hairstyle to maintain for you is a one length bob.
-Now the question is where is that ideal length?
+That being said, the most straightforward hairstyle to maintain for you is a one-length bob.
+Now the question is, where is that ideal length?

 Visually that length will be best on you between the shoulder and below the chin.
 Since you have hairdresser phobia, and I understand, I would start at the longest of the length choices.